 In May 2019, we also started development of what will be Perseus’s third mine, the Yaouré Gold Mine, also located in the Côte d’Ivoire.
 This property was acquired by Perseus through the acquisition of Amara Mining plc in 2016.
 First gold is expected to be produced from Yaouré in December 2020.

-By FY20, the combination of gold production from existing assets and the new production from Yaouré will lift Perseus’s gold production to more than 500,000 ounces of gold per annum at an AISC of less than US$850/oz.
+By FY20, the combination of gold production from existing assets, including increased production capacity at Edikan, and the new production from Yaouré will lift Perseus’s gold production to more than 500,000 ounces of gold per annum at an AISC of less than US$850/oz.